Ruth Sanger: Career

-From 1940-1946 she worked as a haematologist for the Red Cross Blood Transfusion Service in Sydney, Australia.
+From 1940 to 1946 she worked as a haematologist for the Red Cross Blood Transfusion Service in Sydney, Australia.
 In 1946, she moved to England to work with R.R.
 Race at the Medical Research Counsil (MRC), Blood Group Unit.
 While there, she received a doctorate from the University of London in 1948 on the variety of blood group systems.
 She returned to Australia after receiving her doctorate, but then moved permanently to the United Kingdom in 1950 and remained at the MRC until 1973.

 The first edition of Blood Groups in Man was published in August 1950, based on the systematic analysis of blood groups in her PhD thesis.

 In 1973, she succeeded R.R.
 Race as Director of the Medical Research Council's Blood Group Unit at the Lister Institute of Preventive Medicine in London.
 She retired in 1983.